Truly, it does not get any easier or less expensive than preparing a Cajun Roasted Whole Chicken for dinner.

 Whether you prepare this Cajun Roasted Whole Chicken in the crock-pot or the oven, you really need to add some green beans and potatoes around the bottom of the baking dish.
 The potatoes and green beans will soak up all the juices and flavors from the chicken.
 They are really terrific!
 While the chicken is cooling and being cut into pieces, my kids will pop a green bean or potato in their months constantly.
-I have to make my family stop eating their vegetables until we put the food on the table.
+I have to make my family stop eating their vegetables cooked with this Cajun Roasted Chicken until we put the food on the table.